kairoaraujo/PyStorage/README.rst

 Suggestions:

-To get all volumes for a specificl Volume Group use:
+To get all volumes for a specific Volume Group use:

 IBM.DS8K.lsfbvol('-volgrp VOL_GROUP_ID')